-The meeting was opened with a welcome from Dr. Tuck Tinsley III, President and member of APH’s Board of Trustees.
-Ex Officio Trustees and APH staff in attendance introduced themselves and the organizations and departments they represented.
+The meeting was opened with a welcome from Dr. Tuck Tinsley III, APH President and member of its Board of Trustees.
+Ex Officio Trustees, special guests, and APH staff in attendance introduced themselves and the organizations and departments they represented.

 APPROVAL OF ADVISORY COMMITTEE REPORTS

-James Downs, Chair of the Educational Products Advisory Committee (EPAC) and Ex Officio Trustee representing the Georgia State Department of Education, and Michael Bina, Chair of the Educational Services Advisory Committee (ESAC) and Ex Officio Trustee representing the Maryland School for the Blind, introduced each of their committee members and requested approval of the reports previously distributed to the Ex Officio Trustees.
+Frank Simpson, Chairman of the Education Products Advisory Committee (EPAC) and Ex Officio Trustee representing the Lavelle School for the Blind, and Nancy Niebrugge, Chairman of the Education Services Advisory Committee (ESAC) and Ex Officio Trustee representing the Braille Institute of America, recognized the members of each of their committees and requested approval of the committees’ reports previously distributed to the Ex Officio Trustees.
 A motion to accept the reports as offered was made, seconded, and passed unanimously.

 APPROVAL OF COMMITTEE NOMINEES

-Dean Stenehjem, Chair of the Nominations Committee and Ex Officio Trustee representing the Washington State School for the Blind, presented the committee’s slate of nominees for advisory committee members and chairpersons as follows:
+Michael Bina, Chairman of the Nominations Committee and Ex Officio Trustee representing the Maryland School for the Blind, presented the committee’s slate of nominees for advisory committee members and chairpersons for 2011, as follows:

-Linda Lyle, Ex Officio Trustee representing the New Mexico School for the Visually Handicapped, and Yvonne Ali, Ex Officio Trustee representing the Department of Elementary and Secondary Education, Missouri, were nominated to serve three-year terms for EPAC.
+- Gerald Kitzhoffer, Ex Officio Trustee representing the Overbrook School for the Blind, and Paula Mauro, Ex Officio Trustee representing the Center for Instructional Supports and Accessible Materials, to serve three-year terms for EPAC;

-Steven Rothstein, Ex Officio Trustee representing the Perkins School for the Blind, was nominated as the alternative committee member for EPAC for 2009.
+- Suzanne Dalton, Ex Officio Trustee representing the Florida Instructional Materials Center, as the alternative committee member for EPAC;

-Frank Simpson, Ex Officio Trustee representing the Lavelle School for the Blind, was nominated as the Chair of ESAC for 2009.
+- Marjorie Kaiser, Ex Officio Trustee representing the South Dakota School for the Blind and Visually Impaired, as the Chairman of ESAC;

-A motion to accept the nominees as EPAC and ESAC committee members was made, seconded, and unanimously passed.
+A motion to accept the nominations as presented was made, seconded, and unanimously passed.

 RECOGNITION OF RETIRING ADVISORY COMMITTEE MEMBERS

-Bob Brasher and Janie Blome recognized the retiring Chairs of the Advisory Committees, Michael Bina and James Downs.
-Also recognized were the alternate members of both Advisory Committees, Barb Perkis and Dean Stenehjem.
+Bob Brasher and Janie Blome recognized Nancy Niebrugge and Frank Simpson as retiring chairmen of the Advisory Committees.
+Also recognized were the alternate members, Steven Rothstein and Angyln Young.

 REPORTS FROM THE ADVISORY COMMITTEES

-Reports of the Advisory Committees to the Ex Officio Trustees
+Reports from the Advisory Committees to the Ex Officio Trustees